oigbokwe73/Data-Collection-Onprem-and-Azure-To-Power-Bi/README.md

+**Proposed Metrics by Area, SLAs, and Business Metrics**

+---

+### **System Integration Platform (SIP)**

+For the SIP, key metrics focus on tracking the performance, reliability, and availability of integration points.
+These metrics ensure seamless data flow across connected systems and maintain high availability for critical operations.

+1. **API Response Time**: Measures the average time for SIP APIs to respond to requests, with a target of less than 200 milliseconds.
+This metric is critical for maintaining a smooth user experience and preventing bottlenecks.

+2. **Data Integration Latency**: Tracks the time taken for data to move between integrated systems, aiming for less than 300 milliseconds.
+Low latency in data integration is essential to ensure real-time data access across applications.

+3. **Service Availability**: SIP should meet a 99.9% uptime SLA, indicating the system's reliability.
+This metric tracks any unplanned downtime, ensuring high availability of services.

+4. **Error Rate**: Measures the percentage of errors occurring in data transactions or API calls, targeting less than 1%.
+High error rates may indicate system issues or integration challenges that need immediate attention.

+5. **Transaction Throughput**: Counts the number of successful data transactions per minute, with an SLA target of 100 transactions per minute.
+Maintaining high transaction throughput is crucial for the efficiency and scalability of the SIP.

+---

+### **MoveIt File Transfer System (MFTS)**

+The MFTS metrics focus on file transfer reliability, data integrity, and system security.
+These metrics are critical for tracking the flow and security of data through MFTS.

+1. **File Transfer Success Rate**: Tracks the percentage of completed file transfers without errors, targeting over 99% success rate.
+This ensures data is reliably transferred between systems.

+2. **Transfer Duration**: Measures the average time taken to complete file transfers, aiming for under 120 seconds.
+Short transfer times are necessary for operational efficiency and timely data availability.

+3. **Checksum Validation**: Counts the number of file transfers that failed checksum validation, targeting zero checksum failures.
+This metric verifies data integrity, ensuring files arrive intact.

+4. **Authentication Success Rate**: Tracks the percentage of successful user logins to the MFTS interface, aiming for 100% success rate for authorized users.
+This metric helps monitor and prevent unauthorized access attempts.

+5. **Failed Transfer Rate**: Measures the percentage of failed file transfers, with a target of under 1%.
+Regularly monitoring this metric ensures prompt troubleshooting and reliable file handling.

+---

+### **Claims Processing Management System (CPMS)**

+CPMS metrics center on tracking claims processing efficiency, data accuracy, and system performance to ensure smooth claims workflows.

+1. **Claims Processing Time**: Measures the average time to process claims, with a target of under 24 hours for standard claims.
+Meeting this target is essential to maintain compliance with service expectations.

+2. **Claims Approval Rate**: Tracks the percentage of claims successfully approved, ensuring accuracy in claims processing and data integrity.
+High approval rates indicate efficient claim verification.

+3. **Claims Rejection Rate**: Measures the percentage of rejected claims, aiming for under 5%.
+Lower rejection rates imply accurate claims submissions and processing.

+4. **System Uptime for Claims Processing**: CPMS should meet a 99.9% SLA for system uptime, ensuring availability of the claims processing system.

+5. **Database Query Performance**: Measures response times for queries within the CPMS database, targeting under 200 milliseconds.
+Fast query performance is critical for efficient claims management.

+---

+### **Incident Management**

+Incident Management metrics are essential for tracking response times, resolution efficiency, and overall support effectiveness within MES.

+1. **Ticket Resolution Time**: Measures the average time to resolve incidents, with a target of under four hours for critical tickets.
+Quick resolution times are necessary to prevent prolonged service interruptions.

+2. **Open Incidents**: Counts the number of active unresolved incidents, ensuring prompt action on high-priority tickets.
+This metric helps identify resource allocation needs for the support team.

+3. **Escalation Rate**: Tracks the percentage of tickets escalated due to complex or unresolved issues, targeting less than 5% of total tickets.
+Lower escalation rates indicate effective first-level support.

+4. **Incident Recurrence**: Measures the frequency of repeated incidents, aiming for zero recurrences for resolved issues.
+This metric assesses the quality of incident resolution processes.

+5. **Customer Satisfaction (CSAT)**: Tracks feedback scores on resolved incidents, targeting above 90% satisfaction.
+Positive CSAT scores reflect efficient support and user satisfaction.

+---

+### **Identity Management (IDM)**

+IDM metrics focus on securing user access, monitoring authentication events, and maintaining system integrity.

+1. **Authentication Success Rate**: Measures the percentage of successful authentications, aiming for 100% for authorized users.
+This metric tracks system access reliability and prevents unauthorized access.

+2. **Failed Login Attempts**: Tracks the number of failed login attempts to detect unauthorized access or potential brute-force attacks, with an alert threshold set at five attempts per hour.

+3. **Multi-Factor Authentication (MFA) Challenges**: Measures the percentage of logins requiring MFA, ensuring compliance with security policies for all high-risk logins.

+4. **High-Risk User Sign-ins**: Tracks the number of sign-ins flagged as high-risk by identity protection tools, helping security teams address potential threats proactively.

+5. **User Access Compliance**: Monitors adherence to access policies, ensuring that only authorized users have access to specific data and applications.
+Regular audits ensure that access is aligned with security standards.

+---

+### **Summary**

+Each area—**SIP, MFTS, CPMS, Incident Management, and IDM**—has specific metrics tailored to track service levels, operational performance, and security.
+These metrics help ensure that SLAs are met, risks are minimized, and all components operate efficiently within the MES environment.
+By maintaining these key metrics, MES can improve decision-making, enhance user satisfaction, and adhere to regulatory standards.

 Here’s a proposed set of **metrics by area** for each of the key components: **System Integration Platform (SIP)**, **Managed File Transfer System (MFTS)**, **Customer Care Management System (CCMS)**, **Incident Management (Incidents)**, and **Identity Management (IDM)**.
 Each area includes specific metrics and Service Level Agreements (SLAs), as well as **Business Metrics** for tracking performance and impact.

 ---